konsumer/nomadnet-js/Reticulum.md

 ```

-With RATCHET, it's an ID (random number) you can create a shared private key, using the announce-packet's public key, your private key, that ID, and send DATA messages to it, using that.
+With RATCHET, it's a pubkey you can create a shared private key, using the announce-packet's public key, your private key, that ID, and send DATA messages to it, using that.

 Commonly, APP_DATA is a msgpack array, here it is: